Next Level Teams

 Collaborators walk away with: A shared understanding of the concept of Flow, identification of top triggers for a team to foster flow, and commitment to practices that generate flow.

-Collaborators walk away with: A shared understanding of how coaching works as a leadership methodology, the identification of an internal coaching practice, first coaching session is mapped and scheduled.
+Collaborators walk away with: A shared understanding of how coaching works as a leadership methodology.Each new coach will walk away with the an internal coaching practice, first coaching session is mapped and scheduled.

 Collaborators walk away with: A shared understanding of how behavior based interviewing works, generation of an internal process for team interviewing, creation of an on-boarding template.

-Collaborators walk away with: A shared understanding of the Four-Fold Way archetypes and the leadership power of each, identification of primary egoic responses to stress, a shared commitment to support and hold each other accountable to choosing leadership power over egoic response.
+Collaborators walk away with: Better understanding of their and others inherent strengths and blind spots.
+A shared understanding of the Four-Fold Way archetypes and the leadership power of each.
+Identification of primary egoic responses to stress.
+Better understanding of their unique interdependence.

-Intention: To understand the process for gaining shared commitment to a vision and for managing the process to bring the vision to life.
+Intention: To understand the process for creating a shared vision, gaining commitment to it, and for managing a process to bring the vision to life.

 Collaborators walk away with: A sense of clarity about when to apply your inner leader and your inner manager, the opportunity to practice fundamentals of active listening, and a sense of clarity about how to create commitment to a shared vision.